 In some cases, applying a warm or cool compress for 10–15 minutes may help temporarily relieve the itching.

 A person should wrap a very cold object, such as an ice pack, in a towel or piece of cloth before applying it to the skin.
 Not wrapping a cold compress puts a person at risk of experiencing an ice burn or further skin irritation.

 Checking for other signs

-Report any of these signs to a doctor, as they could indicate an infection or a topical allergic reaction and require different treatment.
+Report any of these to a doctor, as they could indicate an infection or a topical allergic reaction and require different treatments.

 Keeping the skin healthy

-To keep the skin healthy, avoid taking extra hot showers and using soaps with harsh chemicals or fragrances.
+To keep the skin healthy, avoid very hot showers and the use of soaps and other products that contain harsh chemicals or fragrances.

-Some claim that putting pressure on these points can affect different systems in the body.
+Reflexology involves applying pressure to specific areas on the feet, hands, and ears.
+Some people claim that putting pressure on these points can affect different systems in the body.